facts about the River Trent, River Trent facts, Information about the River Trent, River Trent information,

 The river passes through the counties of Derbyshire, Leicestershire, Lincolnshire, Nottinghamshire, Staffordshire and Yorkshire, an area known as the Trent Basin or Trent Catchment.

-These counties make up the area of Britain known as the Industrial Heartlands, where these counties were once synonomous with the manufacture of pottery, silk, lace, woollen textiles, coal, beer and footwear.
+These counties make up the area of Britain known as the Industrial Heartlands, where these counties were once synonymous with the manufacture of pottery, silk, lace, woolen textiles, coal, beer and footwear.

 Along with this maelstrom of factories and the river's power stations and canal systems, the area contained within the Trent Basin became the most important, major trading route and transportation hub in Britain for over one hundred years, from the late 1700's until the early 1900's.

-The river became a victim of it's own success, being the main reason for the great townships and large industrial areas that sprang up along it's route, leading to the river and it's surrounding area becoming the most heavilly polluted in the country.
+The river became a victim of its own success, being the main reason for the great townships and large industrial areas that sprang up along its route, leading to the river and it's surrounding area becoming the most heavily polluted in the country.